 If you have records across both Australia and New Zealand you may be torn between where to lodge your legal name change application.
-There are some situations where a New Zealand name change certificate will be accepted in Australia, and vice versa.
+The bad news is that you may need to follow the legal name change process in both countries.
+That’s because each country only recognises proof of name change documents that have been issued locally.
+There may be some situations where a New Zealand name change certificate will be accepted in Australia, and vice versa.
 Consider where you were born, which country has issued your passport and where you intent to reside in the future.

 New Zealanders living in Australia